bastienlc/pdf-watermark/README.md

 ### Checklist before opening a pull request

-* The code is formatted with `black` and `isort`.
+- The code is formatted with `ruff`.
-* The tests pass.
+- The tests pass.
-* The readme is updated if necessary (especially if the command line interface changes).
+- The readme is updated if necessary (especially if the command line interface changes).

 ## Authors